gem-pasteur/macsyfinder/doc/source/modeler_guide/package.rst

 A description of the package: what kind of systems the package models, how to use it etc... in `markdown <https://guides.github.com/features/mastering-markdown/>`_ format.
-The Readme is display to the user on the macsy-models repository on github.
+The Readme is displayed to the user on the macsy-models repository on Github.
-It is also display whe the user run `macsydata help`.
+It is also displayed when the user runs `macsydata help`.

 LICENCE
 -------

-The licence use to protect and share your work.
+The licence is used to protect your work when sharing it.
 If you don't know which licence to choose, have a look at `CreativeCommons <https://creativecommons.org/share-your-work/>`_ *This file is optional, but highly recommended.*

-metadata file
+Metadata file
 -------------

-This file contains some meta information about the package itself.
+The `metadata.yml` file contains some meta information about the package itself.

 .. _model_configuration:

-model configuration
+Model configuration
 -------------------

-The modeler have the possibility to specify some options specific for its package different than the masyfinder defaults (new in v2).
+The modeler have the possibility to specify some options that are specific to its package, different than the MacSyFinder defaults (`new in v2`) in the `model_conf.xml` file.

-This options can be grouped in two families: the scoring weights and filtering options.
+These options can be grouped in two families: the scoring weights and filtering options.

-scoring weights:
+Scoring weights:

     * mandatory (*float* default = 1.0)
     * accessory (*float* default = 0.5)